PHP 8.5: New locale_is_right_to_left function and Locale::isRightToLeft method

 function locale_is_right_to_left(string $locale): bool {}

-• The locale_is_right_to_left function is declared in the global namespace.
+locale_is_right_to_leftfunction is declared in the global namespace. - Passing no parameters throws an

-• Passing an empty string returns false.
+ArgumentCountError. - Passing an empty string returns

-• Passing an invalid locale returns false.
+false. - Passing an invalid locale returns

 The error handling behavior, for example, on empty an invalid locale, is consistent other other locale_ functions that return false-y return values on invalid inputs.